ugo-nama-kun/smoothsoftmax/README.md

 However, in RL, we sometimes want to represent the continuous outputs by binning the continious output space、and we cannot introduce the "near-ness" of next bins in the policy.

 Then.
-We might be interested where there is a in-between between the continuous action space and the discrete action space.
+We might be interested whether there is a in-between regarding the continuous action space and the discrete action space.

 ### A Solution